mendix/docs/content/refguide8/offline-first.md

 * As an action in a nanoflow
 * As a pull-down action on a list view (for native mobile only)

+The synchronization process consists of two phases.
+In the [upload phase](#upload), your app updates the server database with the new or changed objects that are committed.
+In the [download phase](#download), your app updates its local database using data from the server database.

 You can perform synchronization on two levels.
 1. Full synchronization.
-This mode synchronizes updates both the server database and the local database with latest values for all objects.
+This mode performs both the upload and the download phases for all entities used in the offline-first app.
+You can customize the behavior of each entity with [customizable synchronization](#customizable-synchronization}).
 2. Selecive synchronization.
 This mode allows you to select specific objects to synchronize.

 Synchronization for specific objects can only be done through a "Synchronize" action inside a nanoflow.
-Synchronization performed via UI (button, an onchange action etc) performs synchronization for all objects.
+Synchronization performed via UI (button, an onchange action etc) performs the full synchronization.

 Synchronization is performed on the database level.
 This means if you synchronize while having some uncommitted changes for an object, the attribute values in local database will be synchronized, ignoring the uncommitted changes.
 Uncommitted changes are still available after a synchronization.

-The synchronization process consists of two phases.
-In the [upload phase](#upload), your app updates the server database with the new or changed objects that are committed.
-In the [download phase](#download), your app updates its local database using data from the server database.

 ### 2.1 Upload Phase {#upload}

 The upload phase begins with a referential integrity validation of the new or changed objects that should be committed to the server.
 This validation checks each to-be-committed object's references to other objects.
+If this validation fails, the synchronization is aborted and an error message is shown.

 During synchronizing all objects this validation ensures that all referenced objects are committed to the local database.
 If a referenced object is created on the device and not yet committed to the local database, synchronization is aborted to prevent an invalid reference value on the server database.
 (Note that synchronization only works on the database level.)